Omni Calculator logo

 🙋 You can use our calculators in reverse too!
 If you have the perimeter but one of the sides is missing, insert the value anyway, we will give you the answer. 😀

-If you don't have the sides but some other combination of sides, angles, or height, click on advanced mode, you will then see all of the other variables.
+If you don't have the sides but some other combination of sides, angles, or height, expand the height and angles section, you will then see all of the other variables.
 Choose the ones you need and insert your values there!

 Other trapezoid calculators you may find useful